Our irresistible, ready for life and all inclusive curriculum

 Since 2016 we have had a drive on the core skills in reading, writing and maths.
 We recognise the huge importance that reading and widening vocabulary has on wider learning.
 As a consequence, we have taken all technology out of Early Years (nursery and reception) focussing on language, talking and developing vocabulary.

 We have spent time developing our writing curriculum so that we are working on a three- week model with a focus on quality and handwriting.
 Since 2017 we have been working closely with the Surrey Maths Hub and through training with the NCTEM we now have a Maths Mastery specialist within our staff.

 Through our School Improvement Plan and Subject Development Plans we are currently reviewing the delivery, organisation and impact of our foundation subjects.
-We are moving towards a child led approach in science, history and geography and are reviewing the success and impact of this during the year.
+We are working hard on ensuring that our curriculum is well-sequenced and is progressive with staff having a clear understanding of start and end points.

 - Phonics – Read, Write, Inc